locationtech/geomesa/docs/user/filesystem/configuration.rst

   encoded as WKB.
 This format is supported by most 3rd party libraries that can read GeoParquet.
 * ``GeoParquetNative`` - This schema uses `GeoParquet 1.1.0 <https://geoparquet.org/releases/v1.1.0/>`__ with geometries
   encoded "natively".
 This format doesn't require special libraries to read, but isn't as widely supported as WKB.
-* ``GeoMesaV1`` (deprecated) - This schema is similar to ``GeoParquetNative``, but is not an official specification that other libraries can read.
-It may be useful if interoperability is required with older versions of GeoMesa (prior to 5.3.0), as those versions are not able to read GeoParquet files.
-* ``GeoMesaV0`` (deprecated) - This schema is similar to ``GeoMesaV1``, but only supports point-type geometries and has other minor inconsistencies.